 How to Become a Police Officer in Philadelphia

-During the testing process, those who are military veterans (Veteran’s Preference) and relatives of veteran Philly police officers (Legacy Preference) may be eligible for extra points on their exams, so called “preference points.”
-There are also added preference points for those who have bachelor’s and/or master’s degrees.2
+During the testing process, those who are military veterans (Veteran’s Preference) and relatives of veteran Philly police officers (Legacy Preference) may be eligible for preference points that add to their cumulative score in the hiring process.
+There are also added preference points for those who have bachelor’s and/or master’s degrees.3

 For more information, see 10 Steps to Becoming a Police Officer on our homepage and once you are ready to apply for a position, application information can be found in the career section of the Philadelphia Police Department’s website.